Kwanda

 What began as small, community-based literacy and baking classes has since evolved into a structured programme offering training in literacy and vocational skills.
 Yet one barrier remains constant: the cost of attending.
 Transport and daily expenses often prevent women from participating consistently.

 By providing stipends, the project removes this barrier entirely.
 For women living on the margins, £1.50 a day makes the difference between showing up and staying home.
-These stipends ensure that 22 women can complete the full three-month course without interruption, maintaining their focus on learning and personal growth.
+These stipends ensure that women can complete the full three-month courses without interruption, maintaining their focus on learning and personal growth.

 Why this matters